An Adaptive Factorized Nystr\"om Preconditioner for Regularized Kernel Matrices: Background: Nystr om approximation

-The above preconditioners using Nystr\"om approximations and other low-rank approximations to the kernel matrix $\bK$ involve at least an eigendecomposition or other factorization of a dense $k \times k$ matrix.
-These methods are effective for small $k$, but are costly for large $k$.
-In this paper, we address the case where the numerical rank of the kernel matrix is not small.
-In Section \ref{sec:nystrom}, we propose a 2-by-2 block approximate factorization of $\bK + \mu \bI$ as a preconditioner, where the (1,1) block corresponds to a set of landmark points.
-To select the landmark points for our preconditioner, we use farthest point sampling, and support this choice with an analysis in Section \ref{sec:theory}.
-We also propose a method for selecting the number of landmark points in Section \ref{sec:adaptive}.
-Section \ref{sec:experiment} demonstrates the effectiveness of the new preconditioner, and Section \ref{sec:conclusion} summarizes the contributions of this paper.
+Equation \eqref{eq:nystrom1-smw} is valid for any low-rank approximation of $\mathbf{K}$, provided $\mathbf{U}$ is orthonormal.
+While applying SMW formula directly to Equation \eqref{eq:sampling-based-nystrom} based on the sampling-based Nystr\"om preconditioner seems plausible, this implementation is not numerically stable.
+Therefore, \eqref{eq:nystrom1-smw} is preferred for both sampling-based and projection-based Nystr\"om preconditioners.
+Preconditioners leveraging Nystr\"om approximations and other low-rank approaches for the kernel matrix $\mathbf{K}$ typically involve eigendecomposition or another factorization of a dense $k \times k$ matrix, which is feasible for small $k$ but becomes prohibitively expensive for large $k$ where $k$ is often set to be the numerical rank.
+The numerical rank is defined as \(\#\{\lambda_i > c\mu \mid \lambda_i\) are the eigenvalues of \(\mathbf{K} + \mu\mathbf{I}, \forall i \in [n]\}\), where \(\#\{\cdot\}\) denotes the count of eigenvalues exceeding \(c\mu\).
+This definition bears resemblance to the concept of the effective dimension defined as $\Tr{\bK(\bK+c\mu)^{-1}} = \sum_{i=1}^{n}\frac{\lambda_i}{\lambda_i + c\mu}$ \cite{frangella_randomized_2021}.
+However, we found the numerical rank definition serves our purpose of adaptively estimating the rank better.
+In Section~\ref{sec:nystrom}, we propose a block 2-by-2 approximate factorization of $\mathbf{K} + \mu \mathbf{I}$ as a preconditioner, with the (1,1) block corresponding to the set of landmark points.
+Additionally, a method for estimating the number of landmark points is presented in Section~\ref{subsec: nys-rank}.
+The selection of landmark points based on Farthest Point Sampling (FPS) is supported by the analysis in Section~\ref{sec:theory}.
+The efficiency of the proposed preconditioner is demonstrated in Section~\ref{sec:experiment}, while Section \ref{sec:conclusion} summarizes this paper's contributions.